Presenting GRUB2 BLS

 there is a moment in the latest stages of the boot process where the

-firmware will load from the disk the boot loader into memory.
+UEFI firmware will load from the disk the boot loader into memory.

-This can be the shim
+This can be the shim, systemd-boot or grub2-bls.
+It will

-calculate a hash value (usually SHA256
+calculate a hash value (usually SHA256) and will command to the

 The extension is a cryptographic computation that is very easy to